A comparison of Ashtekar's and Friedrich's formalisms of spatial infinity: Asymptotically Minkowskian spacetimes at spatial infinity

-\begin{remark} {\em As in the case of the Minkowski spacetime, the conformal metric \eqref{gcloseH} is singular at $\zeta=0$.
-Dealing with this singular behaviour will be the main challenge in the subsequent analysis of this section. } \end{remark}
+---cf. the line element \eqref{ConformalMinkowski:AshthekarHyperboloid} for the conformal Minkowski spacetime in hyperboloidal coordinates. \begin{remark} {\em As in the case of Minkowski spacetime, the conformal metric \eqref{gcloseH} is singular at $\zeta=0$.
+Dealing with this singular behaviour will be the main challenge in the subsequent analysis of this section. } \end{remark} \begin{remark} {\em As it will be seen, the metric \eqref{gcloseH} can be further specialised by choosing coordinates on $\mathcal{H}$ so that